That’s right, my friend. No strings attached.

-This only scratches the surface of what’s inside!
-So if you’re ready, let’s go ahead and dive right in.
+So if you’re ready, let’s go ahead and dive right into the Sample TMC Practice Questions below.

 Sample TMC Practice Questions:

-1. You are called to examine an acutely dyspneic and hypotensive patient and you note the following: reduced chest expansion on the left side, hyperresonant percussion note and tactile fremitus on the left side, absent breath sounds on the left side, and a tracheal shift to the right.
-What do these findings suggest?
+1. During the assessment of a 60-year-old female patient, you note the following signs: dyspnea, hypotension, reduced chest expansion on the left side, hyperresonant percussion note and tactile fremitus on the left side, absent breath sounds on the left side, and a tracheal shift to the right.
+These findings suggest which of the following?

 C. Atelectasis on the left side